Overview of synthetic core strings

 - Pirastro Obligato for violin, viola and cello: strings with a composite core (rather than a nylon/perlon core) that tries to immitate the sound of gut core strings, rather successfully.
 The sound is darker, with a lot of overtones.
 On some instruments they risk sounding a little bit dull, but Obligato strings have with reason become one of the most popular string types amongst many string players, certainly on violin and viola.

-- Pirastro Perpetual for violin: the most recent addition by Pirastro.
+- Pirastro Perpetual for violin and viola: the most recent addition by Pirastro.
 They have a very powerful, direct, projecting sound that will mainly appeal to solists.
 The tension is very high, but the responsiveness remains relatively easy.

 - Pirastro Synoxa for violin, viola and cello: perlon core strings that compete with Thomastik's popular Dominant strings.
 Synoxa strings sound pretty open without sounding shrill.